neoapps-dev/Wyvern/README.md

 - `--x11`: start Wyvern as an X11 client.
 This allows you to run the compositor inside an X11 session or any compositor supporting XWayland.
 Should be preferred over the winit backend where possible.
 - `--winit`: start Wyvern as a [Winit](https://github.com/tomaka/winit) application.
 This allows you to run it inside of an other X11 or Wayland session.
-- `--tty-udev`: start Wyvern in a tty with udev support.
+- `--tty-udev` (default): start Wyvern in a tty with udev support.
 This is the "traditional" launch of a Wayland compositor.
 Note that this requires you to start Wyvern as root if your system does not have logind available.